jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 #### Principles

-There are a few fundamental principles that determine the lifecycle hook API:
+There are a few fundamental principles that determine and constrain the lifecycle hook API:

 1. There are several [types of lifecycle hooks](#lifecycle-hook-types), each of which is an interface that extends